getify/Functional-Light-JS/ch9.md

 Hopefully by now you can see the importance of a reactive, evented, array-like data structure like the fictional `LazyArray` we've conjured.
 The good news is, this kind of data structure already exists, and it's called an observable.

 **Note:** Just to set some expectation: the following discussion is only a brief intro to the world of observables.
 This is a far more in-depth topic than we have space to fully explore.
-But if you've understand functional-light programming in this text, and now understood how asynchronous time can be modeled with FP principles, observables should follow very naturally for your continued learning.
+But if you've understood functional-light programming in this text, and now understood how asynchronous-time can be modeled via FP principles, observables should follow very naturally for your continued learning.

 Observables have been implemented by a variety of userland libraries, most notably RxJS and Most.
 At the time of this writing, there's an in-progress proposal to add observables directly to JS, just like promises.
 For the sake of demonstration, we'll use RxJS-flavored Observables for these next examples.